hamilgdev/fullstack-boilerplate/README.md

 ## 🚀 Running the implementation

-When the application is running, usging the default configuration
+When the application is running, it uses the default setting

 you can access the **frontend** in the following url: